Transition to Toddler Bed

 The biggest hurdle we had to work through was mostly due to Gideon and Phoebe sharing a room.
 Gideon would wake up in the early morning needing to pee.
 So, we'd tell him to go and then get back in bed.
 However, Phoebe would also wake up during this exchange and begin yelling, "I wakey, Mama...out Mama...I wakey!!"
 She would yell that the entire time Gideon was in the bathroom.
 Then, when he'd come out, most mornings he also cried when we told him to go back to bed because it wasn't time to get up yet.
 We had quite a few mornings of both of them crying at 5-ish a.m. because they wanted to get up.
 They always fell back asleep, but I still knew I needed to find a solution.

 Enter the Hatch Rest.
-I went out and bought a Hatch Rest mainly for the ok-to-wake function.
+I went out and bought a Hatch Rest mainly for the okay-to-wake function.
 The fact that you can control it from your phone was also pretty exciting.
 We set the Hatch to come on automatically at 7:25pm, five minutes before bedtime.
-It comes on red, and I keep it on very dim red the whole night.
+It comes on red, and I keep it on very dim red the whole night (literally only 1% brightness).
 This is the only light in their room.
 Then, I have it set to automatically turn green at 7:00am.

 We taught Gideon (and Phoebe by default), that if he wakes up and it is still red, then it is not time to get up yet.
 He's allowed to go to the bathroom and then must go back into bed.
 It took about a week before he caught on and stopped fussing.
 When he wanted to stay up, I'd ask, "Is your light red or green?"
 He'd see that it was red and know he needed to go get back into bed.
 He tried to argue here and there for the first week, but he let that go once he realized we were sticking to it!
 Phoebe is still a little young to fully grasp the concept, but even she is fussing less when Gideon gets up and leaves the room.